mozilla/glean/docs/dev/core/new-metric-type.md

 ---

-In the next steps we will create the FFI wrappers and platform-specific wrappers.
+In the next step we will create the FFI wrapper and platform-specific wrappers.